RomanFaust0v/PyGame/README.md

 There is no too much to see.
 Level generate automaticaly and player can move left/right on the bloks with a/s or left/right arrow.
 You can jump with space bar
 Drop from the platform with "s" key but only if there is enough space under you.
+'R' - Generate new level.
+'Esc' - closes the game.

 TODO:
 Want to add enemies, collectible items, ataacks, power-ups, destructebla blocks, animation of movement